 93. Existing national waste and chemicals management plans need to be adapted to accommodate the new issues related to POPs waste prevention and management.
 Particular attention would be given to measures aiming at reducing POPs exposure risks of the citizens working in the informal sector through introduction of best available techniques and best environmental practices in health-care, solid municipal waste management, and promotion of ready-to-use bio-botanical pesticides in urban agriculture.
-Specifically, for health-care waste management linkages will be established with GEF/UNDP demonstration project for updating and adaptation of training manuals developed by the project and also for demonstrating an ESM option through a pilot scale.
+Specifically, for health care waste management linkages will be established with GEF/UNDP demonstration project for updating and adaptation of training manuals developed by the project and also for demonstrating an ESM option through a pilot scale.

-Activities Responsibility Activity 2.1.1 Organise national awareness raising workshops on cleaner waste management with the aim to promote business and job opportunities in the field of waste management NGOs, SC centres and BCRCs, NIP focal points, UNIDO Activity 2.1.2 Organise a sub-regional training workshop for waste management personnel with special focus on risk reduction and concept of cleaner municipal solid and health care waste management.
-SC focal point, BCRCs, NCC, UNIDO through providing international experts Activity 2.1.3 Support the establishment of a regional programme for training on cleaner municipal solid waste and health care waste management through the BCRC, Cleaner production Centres and/or the Stockholm Convention Technical centres as appropriate UNIDO, BCRCs, NCPC, SC Centres Activity 2.1.4: Update and adapt the health care management manual developed under GEF/ UNDP demonstration project for training purposes in medical health schools NIP-NCC, National experts subcontracted, Academia and schools, Ministry of Education Activity 2.1.5: Carry out pilot demonstration of cleaner health care waste management based on the lessons learned from GEF/UNDP demonstration project and support replication activities in the Sub-region UNIDO, NGOs, BCRCs, Cleaner production centres, Stockholm Convention centres
+Activities Responsibility Activity 2.1.1 Organise national awareness raising workshops on cleaner waste management with the aim to promote business and job opportunities in the field of waste management NGOs, SCC and BCRC, NIP focal points, UNIDO, PMO Activity 2.1.2 Organise a sub-regional training workshop for waste management personnel with special focus on risk reduction and concept of cleaner municipal solid and health-care waste management.
+SC focal point, BCRC, UNIDO Activity 2.1.3 Support the establishment of a regional programme for training on cleaner municipal solid waste and health-care waste management through the Basel Regional Centres (BCRCS), Cleaner production Centres and/or the Stockholm Convention Technical centres as appropriate UNIDO, BCRC, Cleaner production centres, SC Centres Activity 2.1.4: Update and adapt the health-care management manual developed under GEF/ UNDP demonstration project for training purposes in medical health schools Municipalities, National experts, Academia , Ministry of Education Activity 2.1.5: Carry out pilot demonstration of cleaner health- care waste management based on the lessons learned from GEF/UNDP demonstration project and support replication activities in the Sub region UNIDO, NGOs, BCRC, Cleaner production centres, Stockholm Convention centres